-So here are 7 useful ways to implement a successful innovation program for the long-term:
+So here are the 6 useful ways on how to achieve a successful innovation program in the long-term:

 1. Brand your innovation process